AustralianBioCommons/how_to_findable_citable_software/pages/04_purpose_function_requirements.md

 Ontologies are standardised dictionaries for specific domains, and make sure that researchers are using the same names to describe the same concepts.
 EDAM is a good choice for bioscience{% cite ison_edam_2013 %}.
 It is under constant development and is used by registries (e.g. bio.tools{% cite ison_biotools_2019 %}, WorkflowHub{% cite goble_implementing_2021 %}).
 If EDAM is not suitable, you can use FAIRsharing to locate additional ontologies (https://fairsharing.org/search?fairsharingRegistry=Standard) [Sansone2019].
 You can also add custom tags or keywords to your software.
 Terms commonly used in your research community or domain would be a good start.

-{% include callout.html type="tip" content="This interactive browser created by the EDAM team makes selecting terms a breeze: https://edamontology.github.io/edam-browser." %}
+{% include callout.html type="tip" content="[EDAM browser](https://edamontology.github.io/edam-browser) makes selecting terms a breeze!" %}

 ### 2. Standard metadata files